 ‘You don’t understand; we don’t have folklores in Africa.
 These creatures are all real and once you start evoking them they will lure you in.’

 ‘I do understand that you think every African creation short of egusi soup and swallow is dark and questionable.’
 Because to say Amadioha and Shango are evil, is to say that for millennia, Africans worshiped evil.
 It is to say that our land is evil.

 In truth, I cant really blame her.
 We did it to ourselves.
 For over a century we have allowed western ideology erode every iota of what defines us, including our creativity.
 Amadioha for one is not evil, nor was he faultless.
 The deity we once referred to as Ekwensu was not in any way similar to the devil.
 As a matter of fact, he was the deity traders prayed to.
 He was the god of trade, strategy, and trickery.
-However due to the Igbo’s limited view on the concept of evil, the only option that could be used to describe the devil was a trickster god.
+However due to the Igbo’s limited view on the concept of evil, the only character the colonialism could use to describe the devil was Ekwensu, a trickster god.
 This is like comparing Loki in the marvel movies to Satan.

 The literary community owes it to our society to take charge of what is ours.
 We owe it to our society to find the things that make us unique and beautiful.
 Society owes the literary community its time and patronage.
 We need to tell our stories, or someone else will tell it for us.
 And when that happens, don’t be mad when you find a white man in a loin cloth being called the king of the jungle.
 Don’t be mad when Mami Wata is evil, and the little mermaid can do no wrong.

 We must lead the charge in celebrating who we are.
 Until we do, no one else will.